Cloud Setup

 Enter the instance name: => myTestInstance-us-east-1

-Communication between master controller and agent controllers will be encrypted in any case, but for additional security you can set your own agent controller password in the next step.
-Make sure you update the password in the mastercontroller properties when later using these started machines.
+Communication between the master controller and agent controllers will be encrypted in any case.
+For additional security, you can set your own agent controller password in the next step.
+Ensure you update the password in the master controller properties when later using these started machines.
 If you leave the value empty, an XLT standard password is used.

 In the next step, you can also enter host data (optional).
 All data entered here is appended to the /etc/hosts file on the load generator machines to allow custom DNS setups.
 This is not required for most test setups.